Jefferson leads No. 3 Iowa State against Arizona State after 30-point game

 Tempe, Arizona; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 3 Iowa State faces Arizona State after Joshua Jefferson scored 30 points in Iowa State’s 108-83 win against the UCF Knights.
+BOTTOM LINE: No. 3 Iowa State visits Arizona State after Joshua Jefferson scored 30 points in Iowa State’s 108-83 victory against the UCF Knights.

 The Cyclones are 7-1 against Big 12 opponents.
-Iowa State leads the Big 12 with 41.8 points per game in the paint led by Keshon Gilbert averaging 9.0.
+Iowa State has a 13-2 record against teams over .500.

-Arizona State scores 74.2 points, 8.0 more per game than the 66.2 Iowa State allows.
-Iowa State has shot at a 49.7% rate from the field this season, 8.4 percentage points greater than the 41.3% shooting opponents of Arizona State have averaged.
+Arizona State makes 44.5% of its shots from the field this season, which is 3.8 percentage points higher than Iowa State has allowed to its opponents (40.7%).
+Iowa State has shot at a 49.7% clip from the field this season, 8.4 percentage points higher than the 41.3% shooting opponents of Arizona State have averaged.

 The Sun Devils and Cyclones face off Saturday for the first time in Big 12 play this season.

-TOP PERFORMERS: Alston Mason is averaging 11.3 points and 3.5 assists for the Sun Devils.
-BJ Freeman is averaging 14.2 points over the last 10 games.
+TOP PERFORMERS: Joson Sanon averages 2.2 made 3-pointers per game for the Sun Devils, scoring 12.8 points while shooting 47.5% from beyond the arc.
+BJ Freeman is averaging 13.2 points over the past 10 games.

-Curtis Jones is averaging 17.8 points for the Cyclones.
-Jefferson is averaging 14.7 points over the last 10 games.
+Keshon Gilbert is averaging 15.7 points and 4.9 assists for the Cyclones.
+Curtis Jones is averaging 19.1 points and 1.7 steals over the last 10 games.

 LAST 10 GAMES: Sun Devils: 4-6, averaging 70.6 points, 32.9 rebounds, 12.7 assists, 5.7 steals and 5.2 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 70.0 points per game.